stephengold/Libbulletjme/README.md

   + the Java compiler, standard doclet, and runtime environment
   + the jME3 Software Development Kit
   + [Linux Mint][mint]
+  + the [LLVM Compiler Infrastructure][llvm]
   + the [Markdown] document-conversion tool
   + Microsoft Windows and Visual Studio
   + the [NetBeans] integrated development environment

+I am grateful to Riccardo Balbo (aka "riccardo") for bringing V-HACD to my attention.

 I am grateful to [Github], [AppVeyor], and [Travis] for providing free hosting for this project.